 Here’s how it works.

 An employee onboarding process is a structured approach to welcome new hires to your team and get them up to speed.
 During onboarding, employees learn about your organization and its culture, get to know their teammates, meet cross-functional partners, and learn the tools and information they need for their role.

 Be specific about how your team communicates.
-This is especially important for virtual teams, because it’s harder for new hires to ask questions when they’re not physically at the office.
-Create and share a communication plan that outlines who to talk to for specific issues, which communication tools to use for what, how often team members should communicate status updates and project details, and what requires a face-to-face (or virtual) meeting rather than asynchronous communication.
+This is especially important for virtual teams and remote employees, because it’s harder for new hires to ask questions when they’re not physically at the office.
+Create and share a communication plan that outlines who to talk to for specific issues, which communication tools to use for what, how often team members should communicate status updates and project details, and what requires an in-person (or virtual) meeting rather than asynchronous communication.
 It’s also helpful to set expectations around instant messaging apps like Slack—for example, you could emphasize that team members don’t need to respond to messages immediately.

 There’s a lot to take in when starting a new job.
 New hires need to learn new skills, explore company processes, understand their job responsibilities, and figure out how to collaborate with cross-functional partners.
 A structured onboarding experience gives time to absorb all this new information so they’re set up for success when work ramps up.

 Here’s how you can prioritize learning during onboarding:

 Make your onboarding process at least three months long.
 Hiring managers and HR professionals often spend less than a month onboarding new employees.
 But that leaves little time for new hires to become confident in their roles.
 Ideally, onboarding should last from three to six months to allow new hires to ramp up gradually.
 Research suggests that organizations with strong onboarding processes increase productivity by 70% and employee retention by 82%, so you may want to continue to look for and provide learning opportunities past the first three months of employment.
 This will help your new hire deepen their understanding of your company and team.